AI Use Cases/Healthcare

 1

-Step 1: The system ingests live data streams from Epic, Cerner, athenahealth, Meditech, and claims platforms via secure HL7 FHIR APIs, normalizing disparate data models into a unified Healthcare ontology.
+Step 1: The system ingests live data streams from Epic, Cerner, athenahealth, Meditech, and claims platforms via secure HL7 FHIR APIs, normalizing disparate data models into a unified healthcare data structure.
 All data remains encrypted in transit and at rest, with access logs maintained for audit compliance.

 2